Overview of ASP.NET Core Security

 - Create an app with user data protected by authorization

-- Safe storage of app secrets during development
+- Safe storage of app secrets in development

 - Azure Key Vault configuration provider

 - Enforce SSL